TrashPandaCode/reports/ia-final/main.typ

   At first glance, a 3D implementation might seem like the most natural choice, especially given that the Computer Animation course at TH Köln primarily focuses on 3D concepts.
 Particularly transformations, quaternions, and rotation matrices are covered in 3D space @gruenvogelEinfuehrungComputeranimationMethoden2024.
 However, while the course content is rooted in 3D theory, many of the examples in the official course script are presented in 2D.
 This contradiction created a conceptual ambiguity that we had to resolve: should our game align with the theoretical 3D emphasis of the course, or follow the practical 2D approach taken in its teaching materials?

   We also explored the idea of a 2.5D or isometric design, which could have provided a more stylized and visually engaging interface while avoiding the full overhead of a true 3D system.
 However, we quickly realized that this approach would introduce a host of challenges.
-Isometric projections come with a non-intuitive coordinate system that can confuse users, especially in an educational context.
+Isometric projections come with a non-intuitive coordinate system @IsometricCoordinatesIsometric that can confuse users, especially in an educational context.
 Additionally, while 2.5D may offer better aesthetics, it still brings complexity in terms of rendering, navigation, and interaction that felt unnecessary for our learning goals.

   Ultimately, we chose to implement the game in 2D.
 This decision was driven by several factors supported by research in educational game design.
 First, 2D provides a clear and accessible visual space in which users can focus on the logic and structure of their node-based programs without being distracted or overwhelmed by spatial navigation @mayerCambridgeHandbookMultimedia2022.
 Second, 2D drastically simplifies development.
 We could use sprites instead of 3D models, reduce performance demands, and avoid dealing with camera systems or perspective corrections.
-Most importantly, 2D allowed us to prioritize educational clarity.
+Most importantly, 2D allowed us to prioritize educational clarity @ortizWhatConsiderWhen2016.
 Concepts such as translation, scaling, and interpolation are easier to visualize and understand in a flat, two-dimensional space due to it simply having fewer dimensions to consider.
 This aligns with the principles of cognitive load theory @swellerCognitiveLoadProblem1988, which suggests that reducing extraneous complexity can enhance learning outcomes.

-  Despite its simplicity, 2D remains relevant and effective in modern game design, particularly for browser-based educational tools like ours.
+  Despite its simplicity, 2D remains relevant and effective in modern game design @DemographicsPlayersPlatformer, particularly for browser-based educational tools like ours.
 The decision to go with 2D allowed us to make quicker progress, ensure higher usability, and remain focused on the game's core purpose: to help students understand animation principles through interaction and experimentation, not to navigate a complex virtual world.
 In this sense, the choice of 2D was not a limitation, but a strategic and pedagogically motivated simplification.

   == Web vs. Native
   Another key decision we faced was choosing between a web-based or native desktop application.
 This choice had significant implications for accessibility, distribution, development complexity, and long-term maintainability of the educational tool.